-IUCN's Political Attempt To Legalize GMOs in Nature Conservation he International Union for Conservation of Nature (IUCN) is currently developing a policy on the use of synthetic biology, including genetic engineering and GMOs, in nature conservation.
-This initiative, largely unnoticed by ecocide professionals, raises significant philosophical and ethical concerns that demand urgent attention.
+The International Union for Conservation of Nature (IUCN) is currently developing a policy on the use of synthetic biology, including genetic engineering and GMOs, in nature conservation.
+This initiative, largely unnoticed by ecocide professionals, raises significant

 "Synthetic biology could open new opportunities for nature conservation.
 For instance, it may offer solutions to currently unsolvable threats to biodiversity, such as those caused by invasive alien species and diseases."